openhab/openhab-docs/_addons_bindings/zwave/readme.md

 Inclusion and exclusion are always started by the primary controller, unless an *SIS* is available in the network, in which case any controller can start these functions.
 To include or exclude a device in the network, set the controller into include mode, and press the appropriate button on the device to place the device into include mode.
 All Z-Wave devices will have such a button, and you should refer to the device manual.

-Secure inclusion must be started from the binding.
+Secure inclusion **must** be started from the binding directly (ie with the controller plugged in to the USB and *Online**).
 This is because once the device is included into the network, a key exchange takes place between the binding and the device.
 This key exchange must take place within a very short time of the inclusion, and if it doesn't succeed, the device must be excluded and included again.
 Secure inclusion will generate a lot of activity on the network, so you should avoid other activities at the same time, and the device being included should be close to the controller to reduce any retries that could cause the security handshake to fail.

 ### Device Initialisation

-As soon as the device is discovered (eg included) it is added to the inbox.
+As soon as the device is discovered (eg included into the network) it is added to the inbox.
 At this point we still don't know the manufacturer etc.

 During the initialisation of a device, the binding performs a discovery and configuration phase.
 It requests information from the device first to find out information like the manufacturer and what device classes are supported.
 Once it knows this, the device is shown in the inbox with a 'proper label' based on information from the database.
+It should be noted that as battery devices will be sleeping most of the time, they may need to be woken up manually to allow this interrogation to complete.

 We then initialise some information in the device such as associations.
-Association configuration is read from the database.
+Association configuration is read from the database although the Z-Wave Plus Lifeline association group will be configured automatically to report to openHAB.
 Configuration parameters are not configured automatically and must be manually configured through a user interface.

-This discovery is only performed once, and the information is then persisted when the binding is restarted.
+This discovery is normally only performed once, and the information is then persisted when the binding is restarted.
 On each restart the binding will perform an update of the information to read any dynamic data from the device.

 ### Thing States